AndrewKhassapov/div-highlighter/README.md

    On Windows: Ctrl + Enter.
    On macOS: Command + Enter.

-#### Every div on the website will change to a transparent color with a clear border.
+#### Every div on the website will change to a transparent color with a clear border. :rainbow:

 ### In development as of 4th December, 2022.